ybob247-del/nexus-biomedical-website/TERMS_OF_SERVICE.md

 - Your violation of these Terms
 - Your violation of any rights of third parties
 - Your violation of applicable laws or regulations
+- Medical decisions made based on information from our Services

 ---